Global Talent Lab

-Recent Research & Writings on Global Talent
+Recent Research & Policy Papers

+#1.
 Invisible Geniuses: Could the Knowledge Frontier Advance Faster?

 American Economic Review: Insights, December 2020 (Lead article)